HamzaMalikProjects/COE428-Data-Structures-and-Algorithms-Projects/README.md

 ## 📘 Overview

-This repository contains a collection of lab assignments and implementations for **COE428 – Data Structures and Algorithms**.
-The course emphasizes the design, implementation, and analysis of fundamental data structures and algorithms using a high-level object-oriented programming language (C++ or Java).
+This repository contains a curated set of lab assignments for COE428 – Data Structures and Algorithms, emphasizing the design, implementation, and analysis of fundamental data structures and algorithms using Java.

-Projects span multiple algorithmic techniques, data abstraction principles, and system-oriented implementations, integrating both theoretical concepts and applied problem-solving.
+Projects explore key computer science concepts such as recursion, sorting, state machines, heaps, and XML parsing.
+Each lab combines theoretical foundations with hands-on development, reinforcing principles of abstraction, efficiency, and modular design in object-oriented programming.

 > ⚠️ **Academic Integrity Notice:**
 All content in this repository is intended for educational reference only.
 If you are currently enrolled in COE428, please ensure your work complies with [Policy 60 – Academic Integrity](https://www.torontomu.ca/senate/policies/pol60.pdf).